 The city will pay the cost of tuition upon successful completion (C grade or better; "pass" in a pass/fail course) of the approved course.
 Reimbursements will be prorated for part-time employees.
 The maximum reimbursement per course will be based on an average course cost at the University of Minnesota.
 Employees may elect to attend a more costly school provided they pay the difference in cost.
 Employees must reimburse the city if they voluntarily leave employment within twelve (12) months of receiving tuition reimbursement from the city.

 HOLIDAYS

 The city observes the following official holidays for all regular full-time and benefit-earning part-time employees:

-New Year's Day
+New Year's Day Independence Day Friday after Thanksgiving

-Martin Luther King Jr. Day
+Martin Luther King Jr. Day Labor Day Christmas Eve Day

-Veterans Day